ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Category.rst

 |

+.. _sdk_qtlocation_category_status-prop:

 +--------------------------------------------------------------------------+
 |        \ status : enumeration                                            |
 +--------------------------------------------------------------------------+

 This property holds the status of the category.
 It can be one of:

+.. _sdk_qtlocation_category_Category.Ready       No error occurred during the last operation, further operations may be performed on the category.-prop:

 +---------------------+------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_category_Category.Saving      The category is currently being saved, no other operations may be performed until the current operation completes.-prop:
 | Category.Ready      | No error occurred during the last operation, further operations may be performed on the category.                      |
 +---------------------+------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_category_Category.Removing    The category is currently being removed, no other operations can be performed until the current operation completes.-prop:
 | Category.Saving     | The category is currently being saved, no other operations may be performed until the current operation completes.     |
 +---------------------+------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_category_Category.Error       An error occurred during the last operation, further operations can still be performed on the category.-prop:
 | Category.Removing   | The category is currently being removed, no other operations can be performed until the current operation completes.   |
 +---------------------+------------------------------------------------------------------------------------------------------------------------+
 | Category.Error      | An error occurred during the last operation, further operations can still be performed on the category.                |